sej95/chathub/contributing/Upstream-Sync.md

 ## `B` Docker Deployment

-Upgrading the Docker deployment version is very simple, just redeploy the latest image of LobeChat.
+Upgrading the Docker deployment version is very simple, just redeploy the latest image of ChatHub.
 Here are the instructions to perform these steps:

-1. Stop and delete the currently running LobeChat container (assuming the name of the LobeChat container is `lobe-chat`):
+1. Stop and delete the currently running ChatHub container (assuming the name of the ChatHub container is `lobe-chat`):

 ```fish
 docker stop lobe-chat
 docker rm lobe-chat
 ```

-2. Pull the latest Docker image of LobeChat:
+2. Pull the latest Docker image of ChatHub:

 ```fish
 docker pull lobehub/lobe-chat
 ```

-3. Redeploy the LobeChat container using the newly pulled image:
+3. Redeploy the ChatHub container using the newly pulled image:

 ```fish
 docker run -d -p 3210:3210 \